samuelbaldwin05/Quoridor/README.md

 A couple of considerations I had for improving this project in the future included:

 Making a pass and play mode

 Using evolution to further improve bots

+Forward thinking in decision making

 Online play

+## How I Made It
+This was my first attempt using Cursor to almost single handedly complete a project.
+Most of the code was written by Cursor.
+At first, I attempted making very broad requests and seeing what the output would be, but this resulted in something I was not looking for almost every single time.
+I made sure that Cursor was writing code in an object oriented manner, and directed every step along the way, with very clear direction of what I wanted it to produce, and how I wanted the code to be organized.
+I would then review and test the code before moving on.
+The project took roughly 30 hours to complete, but the bulk of the work not including finicky tweaks took less than 8 (Bot 1 was the computer at this time, but additional improvements were made as well as upgrading to Bot 2).
+I had multiple play testers (friends & fam) test along the way to try to figure out where the bot was falling short and what improvements I could make.
+Initially, I was interested in an evolutionary approach, but after attempting both this, and a forward thinking approach (letting the bot calculate a move in advance), these were way slower than I hoped.
+I may revisit these in the future, but for now I am quite satisfied with the result.

+To play, just click the website link to my github pages Quoridor page

+See if you can beat it!